I'm so glad you're here

 I hit a depressive stage when my sister passed away.
 No amount of therapy or talking helped.
 I took a year out from University and travelled to India.
 It was during this time that I first encountered yoga.
 I had no expectations, but I decided to dive in.
-After just my first class, I came out feeling completely transformed — tears of joy running down my face.
+After just my first class, I came out feeling completely transformed - tears of joy running down my face.
 I felt like it was the first time I truly 'met' myself.
+In hindsight, I now know this was my meeting with Self.
 A moment I will never forget - I made a prayer of gratitude & commitment to myself: I would share the power of yoga with others one day.

 When I returned home, I continued with my degree and 'normal life' kicked in.
 Something always felt off.
 I couldn't shake the feeling that I didn't quite belong, that something was missing.
 I always yearned for something more, a deeper sense of fulfilment.

 I come from a broken family, and I’d experienced early childhood sexual abuse, physical abuse, and toxic relationships throughout my life.
-Despite this, I was incredibly fortunate to have a close-knit group of friends who brought me so much of my inner joy throughout these years.
+Despite this, I was incredibly fortunate to be incredibly close to my two sisters, and also have a close-knit group of friends who brought me so much of my inner joy throughout these years.
 Despite challenges, I considered myself to be a light hearted, happy-go-lucky kinda girl.
 I knew I had big dreams and never lost faith along the way.

 Just when I thought things were improving, life threw me a curveball.
 I was rushed to the hospital and found myself face to face with death.
 At one point, doctors weren’t sure I’d make it, and my friends & family came to say their goodbyes.
 But by some miracle, I pulled through.